loklak/loklak_server/README.md

 ### How do I setup loklak on Eclipse?

-To install loklak on Eclipes, please refer to the [loklak Eclipse readme](/docs/development/eclipseSetup.md).
+To install loklak on Eclipse, please refer to the [loklak Eclipse readme](/docs/development/eclipseSetup.md).

 ### How do I run loklak?